stefward23/DevOps/CRUD_Sessions/26_Session_Flask_04.23.2025.md

-# Modifying data retreived from the database
+# Modifying data retreived from the database on Recipes page

 #### Time: 2 hrs